Real-Time Dam Levels

 Catchment & Hydrological Impact

 Fed primarily by the Tingalpa Creek, this reservoir plays a critical role in the North East Coast drainage division.
-Hydrological health in this specific drainage basin is vital for downstream ecosystems.
+Managing the flow from the Tingalpa Creek ensures that downstream agricultural zones receive consistent supply.
 The North East Coast region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance